Lecrapouille/PlantUMLStatecharts/README.md

 done or when the system switches state.
 Therefore, an activity shall not be seen by a periodic external `update` event since its code does not necessarily be repeated.

+My last point of confusion concerned the order of execution of actions in transitions and in states.
+I explain it in the next section.

 ## Rule of execution in Statecharts